DtxdF/AppJail.docs/docs/priorities-and-boot-flag.md

 0     0         vjail
 ```

-`appjail startup` will stop the previous jails in reverse order.
+`appjail-startup(1)` will stop the previous jails in reverse order.

 !!! note "Notes"

-    1. By default, when a jail is created using `appjail quick` the boot flag is enabled by that jail.
+    1. By default, when a jail is created using `appjail-quick(1)` the boot flag is enabled by that jail.
 See AppJail configuration file for more details.
-    2. If `USE_PARALLEL` is enabled (default: `1`), AppJail starts the jails in parallel with the same priority in that order.
+    2. If `USE_PARALLEL` is enabled, AppJail starts the jails in parallel with the same priority in that order.